 Additionally, we examine the influence of parameter $k$ on solution behavior with fixed $\lambda=1.0$ to isolate it from the effects of large $\lambda$ values on numerical performance.
 The results, presented in Figure \ref{fig:k-vary}, indicate that as $k$ increases substantially, solution accuracy slightly deteriorates, suggesting the need for enhanced training strategies when dealing with large $k$ values.

 In general, the Mittag-Leffler function embedded within the solution of the time-fractional diffusion-wave equation presents significant training challenges.
 The parameter $\lambda$, which typically originates from the eigenvalue component of the spatial operator and characterizes the decay behavior of the solution, exerts a relatively major influence on the solution behavior for both Monte Carlo and Gauss-Jacobi methods due to the fast decay of the solution.
-Conversely, the parameter $\alpha$, which derives from the time-fractional component of the temporal differential operator and governs the wave characteristics of the solution, substantially influence the solution behavior for Monte Carlo method due to hyperparameter $\varepsilon$ when $\al$ approaches 2, but not for Gauss-Jacobi method.
-Large $\al$ would enhance the wave characteristics of the solution, delay the solution decay, so it could help for PINNs to simulate the solution.
+Conversely, the parameter $\alpha$, which derives from the time-fractional component of the temporal differential operator and governs the wave characteristics of the solution, substantially influences the solution behavior for the Monte Carlo method due to hyperparameter $\varepsilon$ when $\al$ approaches 2, but not for the Gauss-Jacobi method.
+Large $\al$ enhances the wave characteristics of the solution and delays the solution decay, thus facilitating the PINN simulation of the solution.

 It is important to highlight that the main challenges in training time-fractional diffusion-wave equations are closely related to the broader issue of training PINNs for wave equations.
 For future work, relevant insights can be drawn from the published results in \cite{WangYuParis:2022:NTK,Wang2022:causality}.